andycroll/andycroll.com/_posts/2011/2011-07-26-setup-dlink-sharecenter-dns-320-on-mac-os-x.markdown

 Then you probably want to head get the latest firmware from your local DLink site… mine is [Singapore](http://www.dlink.com.sg/dns-320/) but you might be in the [UK](http://www.dlink.com/uk/en/support/product/dns-320-2-bay-sharecenter-network-storage-enclosure) or somewhere else.

-There are dire warnings about installing the correct geographical version, how much of that is true I don't know, best to be safe though.
+There are dire warnings about installing the correct geographical version, how much of that is true I don’t know, best to be safe though.
 You might want to grab the [updated manual too](http://www.dlink.com/uk/en/support/product/dns-320-2-bay-sharecenter-network-storage-enclosure?revision=deu_revb#downloads).
 You need to find the *Maintenance > Firmware Upgrade* page.

 Then once you've uploaded, rebooted and signed in (using your new password) you can do important stuff like turn on AFP (apple native networking) in *Management > Application Management*.